myriadrf/LimeSuiteNG/docs/gettingStarted/windows/radioconda.rst

 Radioconda environment
 ======================

 Install radioconda terminal using windows installer from radioconda `release page`_.
-Search for **radioconda prompt** and open it.
-Create a new conda environment and activate it using the following commands:
+Search for **radioconda prompt** and run it as administrator.
+Create new conda environment and activate it using the following commands:

 .. code-block:: bash